-If you’re feeling down, stressed, run down, exhausted, or even fighting off a cold or flu, yin yoga is the best treatment.
+If you’re feeling down, stressed, run-down, exhausted, or even fighting off a cold or flu, yin yoga is the best treatment.

 But yin yoga is a little different to most, with classes designed around floor poses where you settle in for the ride and enjoy deep stretches without having to use too much cardio.
 I figure I’d be okay.
 Besides, sometimes the best way to recover from any type of illness, is a little meditation, deep stretches and fresh air.
 Especially when you’ve been stuck indoors nearly all week, in bed.

-So, off I went to yin yoga to have a laugh my bestie and enjoy some much needed meditation time with some like minded peeps of Sydney.
+So, off I went to yin yoga to have a laugh my bestie and enjoy some much-needed meditation time with some like-minded peeps of Sydney.
 No regrets, it was the best thing I’d ever done, and I’ll tell you why.

-This, of course, has worked well and truly in my favour whilst dealing with bronchitis, as I’ve been able to do is my breath deep in the diaphragm, instead of the lungs to ensure the breath doesn’t rebound of the lungs and make me have a coughing fit.
+This, of course, has worked well and truly in my favour whilst dealing with bronchitis, as I’ve been able to do is my breath deep in the diaphragm, instead of the lungs to ensure the breath doesn’t rebound off the lungs and make me have a coughing fit.

-Now, I don’t want to pretend I’m a yoga master, but the breath has played an important part throughout my yoga journey for the last seven years, as I’m always prone to catching infections in the lung this time of the year, when the cold and flu season kicks in.
+Now, I don’t want to pretend I’m a yoga master, but the breath has played an important part throughout my yoga journey for the last seven years, as I’m always prone to catching infections in the lung this time of the year when the cold and flu season kicks in.
 This yoga breathing technique has helped me a lot over the years and more so this week, to help control my coughing fits.

-After the yin class, I felt fairly exhausted as a result of being put and about after being stuck in bed most of the week, and I also felt revitalised from the deep stretches which allowed by body to relax, which was so needed to help with all the muscle tension from coughing all week.
+After the yin class, I felt fairly exhausted as a result of being put and about after being stuck in bed most of the week, and I also felt revitalised from the deep stretches which allowed my body to relax, which was so needed to help with all the muscle tension from coughing all week.
 And, I didn’t cough once throughout the whole class.
 Thank you yogic breathing.

-I’m so glad I didn’t cancel out of the class, it was the best thing for me and I highly recommend you try it the next time you are feeling stressed, tired, worn out, run down or dealing with a cold or flu.
+I’m so glad I didn’t cancel out of the class, it was the best thing for me and I highly recommend you try it the next time you are feeling stressed, tired, worn out, run-down or dealing with a cold or flu.
 Of course, just make sure you’re energy levels are right to go to class first.
 Oh and be mindful of you are contagious too, you don’t want to make anyone else around you sick at class.